 TIP: This is the biggest secret I’ve learned…it’s all about the LONG simmer time!
 Those Italian Grandma’s know a thing or two!
 The sauce reduces down and the flavors condense and intensify!

-I prefer to keep it on the stove.
-The sauce will thicken and those sugars will caramelize in the sauce creating a rich thick sauce with a wonderful depth of flavor.
+The sauce will thicken and those sugars will caramelize in the sauce, creating a rich thick sauce with a wonderful depth of flavor.
 (Yes…just saying it again!
 In case you’ve forgotten in the last 2 seconds!)

 As the day ticks away… the house will begin to fill with the most amazing scent!
 (Time to put a little Pavarotti on your iPhone!)